 Value delivered by CodeCoda

 As the Websites of the European Union are undergoing frequent change and improvement, every design in use is an evolution of the previous one.

-Design in this context is a process, which makes use of user data.
-We feel that the process of designing and improving on the EurLex website has beside improving the website, also improved on our own understanding of heavily data-driven websites.
+Design in this context is a process, which employs user data.
+We feel that the process of designing and improving on the EurLex, besides enhancing the website, also bettered our understanding of heavily data-driven websites.